Mediatek-Cloud/mcs-resources/content/en/api_references/retrieve_datapoint.md

 	appId: your_appId
 	appSecret: your_appSecret
 	```
-	You can get the appId and appSecrete under the Service provider section in the Profile page.
+	You can get the appId and appSecret under the Service provider section in the Profile page.

 ## Response